maghead/maghead/SHARDING.md

         ],
     ],

-The chunk manager then will create the database schema on each chunk.
+The chunk manager will then create the database schema on each chunk.

+Here is the steps of creating a new chunk:

+1. Get shards from the shard mapping
+2. recaluclate the chunks for expanding chunks.
+3. For each new chunk, we give it a new dbname.
+4. Get the connection DSN from the shard.
+5. For each connection, create the database.
+6. Run schema initializer on each connection.

 ### Spliting Chunks